elfhosted/elfhosted.com/docs/app/rdtclient.md

 * Only download available files on debrid provider: **checked** :white_checkmark:
 * Minimum file size to download: `5` (*avoid downloading small samples and misc files*)

+## Default credentials

+Our RDTClient instances are pre-configured for no authentication (*because they're protected by SSO*), but if you enable authentication, only to discover that you can't login, here are the default credentials:

+* User: `elfie`
+* Password: `w3LN'9WE;c@*BXVPq{.Udb`

 ## Troubleshooting

 If you encounter errors, for example your RDTClient downloads are stuck on "queued for downloading", this may be due to a path mismatch in the config.
 Under **Settings** -> **General**, set the log level to DEBUG.
 You should now be able to use [Kubernetes Dashboard][kubernetes-dashboard] or [FileBrowser][filebrowser] to examine the pod logs and identify the issue.